thijoubert/chulapa/collections/_posts/2021-11-10-Conditional-Access-filter-for-devices.md

 - **Not all clients are supported for conditional access policy evaluation**.
 My various tests showed that at the moment Edge, PowerShell (with Azure AD module) were compatible while Safari, Chrome and Firefox were not supported.
 - As for other conditions, **it may be interesting to think more in an exclusion logic than in an inclusion logic** to force the application of the conditional access policy (e.g. block all devices, except those with a displayname starting with POxxxx)
 - "Filter for devices" is a interesting condition but **the knowledge of it could enable a user to by-pass it**.

+Note for later, Continuous Access Evaluation does not support yet the "Filter for devices" condition.
+For example, a token could be extracted from on admin workstation and re-played on another device.
+Hâte de voir ce que Microsoft va sortir pour gérer ce genre de cas (via le token binding, Azure AD Identity Protection or CAE).
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}